-The United States Gundelo Philadelphia is the only surviving gun boat built and manned by American forces during the Revolutionary War.
-Further, the vessel is one of the 15 small craft with which Benedict Arnold fought 29 British vessels in the battle off Valcour Island, Lake Champlain, October 11, 1776.
+The United States Gundelo Philadelphia is the only surviving gunboat built and manned by American forces during the Revolutionary War.
+Further, the vessel is one of the 15 small craft with which Benedict Arnold fought 29 British vessels in the battle of Valcour Island, Lake Champlain, on October 11, 1776.
 The year of grace won by the building of Arnold's "fleet" and the battle off Valcour Island paved the way for the decisive American victory at Saratoga in the fall of the following year.

-In 1934, the wreck of the Royal Savage was recovered and the pieces saved.
-In the following year the Philadelphia, remarkably well preserved by the cold water, was identified and salvaged from the sandy lake bottom near the mid-channel of Valcour Bay.
-In addition to her guns, hundreds of other relics were found on the vessel- including utensils, tools, buttons, buckles and human bones.
+In 1935, the Philadelphia, remarkably well preserved by the cold water, was identified and salvaged from the sandy lake bottom near the mid-channel of Valcour Bay.
+In addition to her guns, hundreds of other relics were found on the vessel, including utensils, tools, buttons, buckles, and human bones.

 Since 1964, the Philadelphia has been a part of the collection of the National Museum of American History.

 National Register: October 15, 1966